arpitkaushal/swasthya.ai/backend/taskDescription.md

 1. Github link with steps to run and execute the code.
 2. A readme on the github explaining the approach taken.

+# Discussion

+1. Think of how would things work on scale and time required to execute a query for level n friend.

 # Doubts and clarifications